DataDog/integrations-extras/appkeeper/README.md

 Get the SIOS AppKeeper API Key from AppKeeper GUI.

-1. Click  the Account Information, and open the modal dialog
+1. Click **Account Information**, and open the modal dialog
-2. Click Get Token
+2. Click **Get Token**
-3. Copy the Token
+3. Copy the token

 ![snapshot][3]

 ### Step 2.
 Define the Webhook in the Datadog Integration Dashboard

-1. Click the Integration
+1. Click on the Integration
-2. Click the Webhooks (*If you did not installed the Webhook, please install the Webhook.)
+2. Click the webhooks (*If you did not install the webhook, please install the webhook.)

 ![snapshot][4]